Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Media coverage of political affairs is aggressive and often polarized.
-The press itself is frequently a source of controversy, with conservatives and supporters of the Bush administration accusing the media of anti-administration bias and liberals accusing the press of timidity in coverage of administration misdeeds.
+Media coverage of political affairs is aggressive and in some cases excessively partisan.
+The press itself is frequently a source of controversy, with conservatives and supporters of the Bush administration accusing the media of antiadministration bias and liberals accusing the press of timidity in coverage of administration misdeeds.
 The appearance of enhanced polarization is driven to some degree by the growing influence of blog sites, many of which are aggressively partisan.
 Nonetheless, most American newspapers make a serious effort to keep a wall of separation between news reporting, commentary, and editorials.
 Ironically, the trend toward fewer family-owned newspapers and more newspapers under corporate control has contributed to a less partisan, if blander, editorial tone.

 The media in the United States are overwhelmingly under private ownership.
-Nevertheless, National Public Radio, an entity funded partly by the government and partly by private contributions, enjoys a substantial audience.
-In 2005, the chairman of the Corporation for Public Broadcasting (CPB) stepped down amid charges that he had attempted to politicize the agency.
-A report by the CPB’s inspector general charged that former chairman Kenneth Tomlinson had violated the agency’s code of nonpartisanship through personnel and program decisions.
-Tomlinson remains chairman of the Broadcasting Board of Governors (BBG), the agency that administers America’s foreign broadcasting services.
-In August, the inspector general for the State Department criticized Tomlinson for having improperly hired a friend on the public BBG payroll.
-Under U.S. law, radio and television airwaves are considered public property and are leased to private stations, which determine content.
+Nevertheless, National Public Radio (NPR), an entity funded partly by the government and partly by private contributions, enjoys a substantial audience.
+From time to time, conservatives have accused NPR of a liberal bias in its coverage, and Republicans have occasionally tried to reduce funding for the network or eliminate it altogether.
+More recently, controversy over NPR has abated and congressional funding has been approved by substantial margins.
+By law, radio and television airwaves are considered public property and are leased to private stations, which determine content.
 The Federal Communications Commission (FCC) is charged with administering licenses and reviewing content to ensure that it complies with federal limits on indecent or offensive material.
 On several occasions, the FCC has issued fines against radio and television outlets for what the agency deemed acts of indecency.